 Although this fantastic little era of music more or less vanished (at least in terms of new chart toppers being explicitly called ‘Britpop’ – which was always a marketing gimmick), it did produce some of the most fascinating riffs and creative uses of equipment ever heard.

-Coxon stood right at the centre of this maelstrom of music.
+Coxon stood right at the center of this maelstrom of music.
 But it wasn’t the man alone creating those sounds.

 Although he freely admits to the fact that once upon a time he had literally no idea how to choose his equipment, he quickly learned to select the bits and pieces that best worked for him.